 - Estimate the impact.
 Before exercising incentive stock options available to you, work with a tax professional to calculate the projected impact for AMT.
 Based on this information, you may not want to exercise all your options at once.
 Or perhaps you sell some stock during the year.
 The stock you sell won’t be included in the AMT calculation.
 Further, the proceeds can help fund an existing AMT liability.
-To try and avoid AMT altogether, calculate the amount of options you can exercise in the year without your AMT exceeding regular tax due.
+To try and avoid AMT altogether, work with a CPA to calculate the number of options you can exercise in the year without your AMT exceeding regular tax due.

 - Monitor the stock price.
 It can be advantageous to exercise ISOs in the beginning of the year; then, if stock prices decline from the fair market value (FMV) at time of exercise, consider selling the stock.
 Although this strategy will create a disqualifying disposition, it will also avoid becoming an AMT preference item.
-By holding onto the stock an individual may be forced to pay AMT on a phantom gain, as the bargain element is calculated based on the FMV at exercise, not current market prices.
+By holding onto the stock, an individual may be forced to pay AMT on a phantom gain.
+This is because the bargain element is based on the FMV at exercise, not current market prices.

 Other Tax Planning Considerations